rsdoiel/rsdoiel.github.io/technotes/amp-cards-and-open-graph.md

 The web has gotten slow.
-In [2016](http://httparchive.org/trends.php) the average page weight is in multi-megabytes and the average number of network requests needed to deliver all the content to render a page is counted in the hundreds.
+In [2016](http://httparchive.org/trends.php) the average page weight is in multi-megabytes and the average number of network requests needed to deliver the content is counted in the hundreds.
 In the mix are saturated networks and a continued public expectation of responsiveness (web wisdom suggests you have about 3 seconds before people giving up).
 The odd thing is we've known how to build fast